opulo-inc/docs/content/en/docs/motherboard/update-firmware/index.md

 ## Using the Auto Build Marlin VSCode Extension

+ {{% alert color="info" title="MARLIN VERSON" %}}
-> Note that the currently linked-to Marlin version is `bugfix-2.1.x`.
+ The currently linked-to Marlin version is `bugfix-2.1.x`.
 Building an older version of Marlin with the recommended config files won't work.
 If you are unsure whether a previously-downloaded local version of Marlin is the newest one, redownloading it is the safest choice.
+ {{% /alert %}}

 1. Download the [latest Marlin firmware][latest_marlin] and unzip it.
 2. Install [VSCode](https://code.visualstudio.com/) and its [PlatformIO extension](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide).